Hacking on PulsePins

 Community direction

-Typical application areas where community examples would be especially appreciated include:
+Typical application areas where community examples would be appreciated include:

 - pulse sequencing for lasers, shutters, and detectors